lkk688/AutonomousSystem/README.md

 /myROS2$ . install/local_setup.bash
 /myROS2$ ros2 launch pylon_ros2_camera_wrapper pylon_ros2_camera.launch.py
 ```
 This automatically uses the first camera model that is found by underlaying pylon API.
+Several parameters can be set through the launch file and the user parameter file loaded through it (the pylon_ros2_camera_wrapper/config/default.yaml user parameter file is loaded by default).
+Acquisition from a specific camera is possible by setting the device_user_id parameter.
+Acquisition images are published through the [Camera name]/[Node name]/[image_raw] topic, only if a subscriber to this topic has been registered.

 To merely view the images you can use the ROS 2 compatible version of the image_view node of the image_pipeline node stack.
 This node subscribes to the provided raw image topics.
 If more extended functionalities of image display and manipulation is needed, we can start with the GUI -based rqt framework (type "rqt" in commandline), open the Plugins -> Visualization menu and select Image View, apply "/my_camera/pylon_ros2_camera_node/image_raw" as the topic.

 To control the camera, we can see the list of parameter settings.
 The execution is realized by "ros2 service call <service> <interface> <arguments>"
 ```bash